Baystation12/Baystation12-Lore/Species/The Prometheans.md

 to operate as a speaker for the noises.
 This language is obviously impossible for an ordinary human to replicate, but not impossible for them to understand; merely extremely difficult.
-Though it has no official name, the most common colloquial term for it is ëcorespeechí ó referencing the way their cores vibrate when they speak it.
+Though it has no official name, the most common colloquial term for it is ‚Äòcorespeech‚Äô ‚Äî referencing the way their cores vibrate when they speak it.

 Additionally, like the slimes they are descended from, Prometheans initially possess some form of telepathy upon creation; however, this appears to fade shortly before or after